Consensys/quorum-tools/README.md

 ### Operator APIs

-When bringin up a managed Quorum Network with `--enable-operator` flag, the following APIs are exposed
+When bringing up a managed Quorum Network with `--enable-operator` flag, the following APIs are exposed

 #### `GET /v1/nodes`
 **Response:**